SylphAI-Inc/AdalFlow/README.md

 [![](https://dcbadge.vercel.app/api/server/zt2mTPcu?compact=true&style=flat)](https://discord.gg/zt2mTPcu)

-### ⚡ The PyTorch-like Library for Large Language Model Applications ⚡
+### ⚡ The Lightning Library for Large Language Model Applications ⚡

 *LightRAG* helps developers with both building and optimizing *Retriever-Agent-Generator* pipelines.
 It is *light*, *modular*, and *robust*, with a 100% readable codebase.